Marvin Ridge High School: Theatre

 The school also has an improvisational group, "Check".
 This improvisation troupe entered the Special Olympics in Rock Hill on March 19, 2011, and won first place.

+Visual Arts

+The school's Visual Arts program offers varied experience in fine art, photography, mixed media, sculpting, and pottery.
+Students have placed in exhibitions and competitions such as the Scholastic Art Awards, Waxhaw Kaleidoscope, Union County Student Artist Showcase, ArtPop Street Gallery, NCMA Teen Exhibition, and U.S. Congressional Art Competition (2025, 2026).

 Choir

 The school's Choir performed at the Carnegie Hall in the spring of 2011.

 HOSA

 The largest club at Marvin Ridge High School is HOSA a health occupational club targeted at creating "future health professionals" who are interested in pursuing the medical field.